Skip to main content

 Source

-Get the string at the given index (zero-copy).
+Get the string at the given index (zero-copy), leashed to 'a.

 Returns None if out of bounds or if the element is NA_character_.
 Panics if the CHARSXP is not valid UTF-8 (should not happen in a UTF-8 locale).